Electric buses, asphalt and bridges: Politicians jostle for federal transportation cash - News Break

 Many of the projects focus on the typical roadway repairs envisioned in a bill doling out dollars for highways, bridges, rail and public transit: highway resurfacing, projects to add lanes, and a flurry of proposals to boost road capacity.

-On average, lawmakers from States Newsroom states are seeking funding for seven projects each, with the typical cost for each member’s project list at $44.6 million.
+On average, lawmakers from states with States Newsroom outlets are seeking funding for seven projects each, with the typical cost for each member’s project list at $44.6 million.

 But the scope of federal dollars sought varies widely from district to district.
 Some lawmakers — mostly Republicans — did not submit any requests for infrastructure projects, though some did request local projects in the appropriations bills.